chrishough/my-configurations/guides/step_six_database.md

 ## <img src="https://raw.githubusercontent.com/chrishough/my-configurations/master/graphics/documentation/readmes/database.svg" height="20"> Databases : Step Six

-Type `cmd + space` to launch `iterm2` to perform the next block of installations in your home directory.
-Please verify you are in your home directory by typing `cd $HOME`.

 1. Type `brew tap homebrew/services` to install brew services.
 Thoughtbot has a great [guide](https://robots.thoughtbot.com/starting-and-stopping-background-services-with-homebrew) on this tool.
 2. Run `brew install postgres` to install [PostgreSQL](https://www.postgresql.org/).
 3. Start PostgreSQL via `brew services start postgres` and create your base db via the following command: